terrellt/ndlib.github.io/_posts/2013-05-30-one-commit-per-pull-request.md

 At this point, I completely and entirely rework my commit message as per the [contributing guidelines](https://github.com/projecthydra/hydra-head/blob/master/CONTRIBUTING.md) of the project.

-Then I push the `development-service-object` branch to my remote repository, and issue a pull request to the "canonical" remote repository.
+Then I push the `development-service-object` branch to my remote repository, and issue a pull request to the "origin" remote repository.

 _Note: If you've already pushed up to your remote repository and submitted a pull request, you can make local changes to the commit and use `git push -f` switch to replace your remote branch's commit with the new commit.
 And Github will seemlessly negotiate this change in the pull request._